 Report cards will be available online through Powerschool.
 If you would like to request a printed report card be sent to you, please inform the front office.
 Scores at the 12-week assessment periods will be recorded; six-week scores will be considered midterms for classes that meet all year.
 Students and families are encouraged to stay informed of current levels of learning by checking PowerSchool regularly.
-(Policy #2420 and Procedure #2420P)
+(Ref Policy #2420) STANDARDS BASED GRADING (more information is available on the district website, school website, and at the office)